Snitzel pops the Champagne!

 Fireball was bred by Michael O’Keeffe from the two-time winner Advance Party (by Charge Forward from a Redoute’s Choice mare), and purchased for $460,000 from Yarraman Park’s Inglis Easter draft by the colt partnerships of James Harron Bloodstock & Tony Fung.

-He is the second Group 1 winner, after Champion 2YO Estijaab, from only 22 runners bred on the Snitzel/Charge Forward cross.
-Now owned by the Gatt family’s Ronba Pty Ltd, Advance Party has a yearling filly by Dundeel, a weanling filly by Maurice and is in foal to In The Congo.
+He is the second Group 1 juvenile winner, after Champion 2YO Estijaab, from only 23 named foals bred on the Snitzel/Charge Forward cross.
+Now owned by the Gatt family’s Ronba Pty Ltd, Advance Party has a yearling filly by Dundeel and a weanling filly by Maurice.

 Snitzel had already put his stamp on the day thanks to a pair of 3YOs, both prepared by his own trainer Gerald Ryan with Sterling Alexiou.
 The filly Snitzel Dancer came off a Hawkesbury win to defeat last-start Group 3 winner Plaintiff and Group 1 performer Karinska in the $250,000 ATC James H. B Carr S. 1400m G3.